Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Large Corporations

 3 - Who is covered under work medical insurance?

-4 - Startups & new companies: Can I get a group medical plan for 1 or 2 employee(s) only?
+4 - Startups & small businesses: Can I get a group medical plan for 1 or 2 employee(s) only?

-Very few insurance providers accept to start group plans as of 1 or 2 employees.
+Very few insurance providers accept starting group plans with only 1 or 2 employee(s).
 In fact, the standard minimum to start a medical plan in Hong Kong ranges between 3 to 5 employees.

 When starting small, you can either get an individual plan per employee or look into your options for micro-enterprises.
 We at Alea work with some insurance providers that can start group medical plans as of 1 or 2 employees only.

-While the number of employees is not large enough to get any premium discounts or medical history disregard (coverage of medical pre-existing conditions), these group medical plans provide greater flexibility than individual policies:
+While the number of employees is not large enough to get any premium discounts or medical history disregarded (coverage of medical pre-existing conditions), these group medical plans provide greater flexibility than individual policies:

 → You can add/remove employees throughout the policy year and be charged/reimbursed pro-rata.

 A micro group plan is therefore more flexible than an individual plan which locks coverage for one year.
-This is particularly attractive to start-ups that often face financial challenges.
+This is particularly attractive to start-ups which often face financial challenges.

-5 - How does the number of employees influence my options?
+5 - How does the number of employees influence my insurance options?

 |3 to 6 employees||7 to 10 employees (most common)||More than 10 employees|